 \subsubsection{Essential topological entanglement in generic theories}

 Although we have focused on essential topological entanglement in Abelian BF theory, the extension to other TQFTs is conceptually straightforward.
 However, essential topological entanglement might prove to be a useful concept in generic (non-topological) quantum field theories exhibiting generalized global symmetries.
-This follows from the realization that symmetries, and more broadly generalized symmetries, are synonymous with topological operators (of various codimensions, invertible or non-invertible) \cite{Gaiotto:2014kfa,Bhardwaj:2017xup}\footnote{There is a multitude of results stemming from this realization, see e.g. \cite{Cordova:2022ruw} for a more complete list.}.
-One can then define topological operator algebras in a generic quantum field theory, by restricting to the algebras of symmetry operators.
+This follows from the realization that symmetries, and more broadly generalized symmetries, are synonymous with topological operators (of various codimensions, invertible or non-invertible) \cite{Gaiotto:2014kfa,Bhardwaj:2017xup}.\footnote{There is a multitude of results stemming from this realization, see e.g. \cite{Cordova:2022ruw} for a more complete list.} One can then define topological operator algebras in a generic quantum field theory, by restricting to the algebras of symmetry operators.
 More formally, the sandwich approach \cite{Freed:2022qnc,Gaiotto:2020iye} to global symmetries, provides an avenue to delineate these operators from the rest of the theory: all symmetry operators live in the one-higher-dimensional SymTFT \cite{Apruzzi:2021nmk}, which is a topological field theory in its own right.
 Therefore the essential topological entanglement applied to this SymTFT is a potential probe of an indistillable, symmetry-induced, entanglement of the original theory.

 Along these lines, we can lastly speculate on consequences for gravity.
-It is strongly believed that quantum gravity has no global symmetries \cite{Harlow:2018tng}, although there are exceptions in low-dimension models excluding black holes \cite{Harlow:2020bee}.
+It is strongly believed that quantum gravity has no global symmetries (see e.g. \cite{Kallosh:1995hi,Banks:2010zn,Harlow:2018tng}), although there are exceptions in low-dimensional models excluding black holes \cite{Harlow:2020bee}.
 It is tempting to phrase this condition in the language of entanglement and conjecture that \emph{quantum gravity has no essential topological entanglement,} which might be a weaker, but more universal condition on quantum gravity.